-Brooklyn, NY, United States
+New York, NY, United States

 Anthony Sandusky is a pastor, adjunct professor, social entrepreneur, and consultant.
-He received his Bachelor of Arts, honors from American Baptist College, Master of Divinity with a certificate in Black Church Studies from Vanderbilt University, and is completing his Master of Arts in Religion, concentration Ethics from Yale University.
-In 2005, he began preparation for work he felt would be creative, innovative, and centered around social change.
-He has received fellowships from The Forum for Theological Exploration, The Beatitudes Society, and from Auburn Seminary.
-Anthony is the founder of the Village Life Foundation, a non-profit organization whose mission is to provide holistic support and communal renewal for populations devastated by violence, mass incarceration, and poverty.
-Anthony’s research engages issues of racial justice, religion, and culture.
+He works in the areas of creative innovation, leadership, and social change.
+His research engages issues of race, religion, and culture.
 He has studied the paper of Martin Luther King, Jr. on the campus of Stanford University, traveled to England to research transatlantic slavery’s effect on the residents of Bristol, and has researched in prison systems across the country.
-Anthony currently resides in Brooklyn, New York.

 *Currently in the Facilitator Preparation Program

 Specialty Areas: Business, Clergy & Faith, Consulting, Diversity, Education, Leadership, Mentorship, Nonprofit